Introduction

 Hazards.

-" Look at the hazard it self.
+" When you come to a hazard you are unsure about, Stop!"
+Look at the hazard it self.
 Get out of the car if necessary (remembering to take the keys with yoYou never know who's around).

 " Assess the risks, giving consideration to the risk of injury to yourself or any other person and/or the risk of damaging the vehicle or other property.